mudasiranberlin/muzamil/README.md

     <section class="container">
     <div class="meats">
       <p class="h2" id="BGyellow">Sushi</p>
-      <p class="p2">Sushi - Combine the chicken and shrimp in a mixing bowl along with 4 teaspoons of soy sauce and 2 teaspoons sesame oil.
-Sprinkle with cornstarch, and mix until evenly.</p>
+      <p class="p2">Sushi - CDrizzle the beef with oil and season well with sea salt and black pepper, then rub all over the meat.
+Place the beef on top of the vegetables.
+Place the tray in the oven, then turn the heat down immediately to 200°C/400°F/gas 6 and cook for 1 hour for medium beef..</p>
     </div>
   </section>
   </div>